jasminewoo/nico_crawler/README.md

 * Sends out a daily notification that lists popular songs.
 See [Crawling Logic](#crawling-logic) for details.
 * User can choose songs to save to the designated Amazon S3 bucket.
-* Lambda, SQS, and DynamoDB are used in a very casual manner, and should be covered by the [Free Tier](https://aws.amazon.com/free/) offers.
-However, you will have to pay for storage and data transfer.
+* Lambda, SQS, and DynamoDB are used in a very casual manner, and the costs should be covered by the [Free Tier](https://aws.amazon.com/free/) offers.
+However, you will have to pay for S3.
+See [S3 Cost Estimation](#s3-cost-estimation) for details.

 ## Setup Guide